slipguru/l1l2py/docs/tutorial.rst

 10.5458157567

-Note that the matrix is centered, because the same normalization will be used when running the model selection procedure.
+Note that the matrix is centered, because the same normalization will be used when running the model selection procedure (see later).

 Using this parameter to solve a *Lasso* optimization problem, a void solution would be obtained: